isg-software/progresspie/README.md

 # progresspieSVG

-jQuery plugin for dynamically rendering a pie or circle diagram comparable to a progress bar, depicting a progress, countdown, percent value or similar.
+jQuery plug-in for dynamically rendering a pie or circle diagram comparable to a progress bar, depicting a progress, countdown, percent value or similar.

 [Project home page][home]

 ## What is this?

-This software module contains a [jQuery][jquery]-Plugin for drawing a partially filled circle (pie-chart with only one slice of the pie) for visualizing a single value between 0% and 100% inclusive, i.e. a kind of progress bar, but not in form of a bar but of a pie.
+This software module contains a [jQuery][jquery] plug-in for drawing a partially filled circle (pie-chart with only one slice of the pie) for visualizing a single value between 0% and 100% inclusive, i.e. a kind of progress bar, but not in form of a bar but of a pie.
 The graphic is rendered inside a web page as SVG.
 In difference to e.g. the HTML `canvas` element, SVGs are scalable and render sharply on high resolution displays with device-pixel-ratio > 1 (e.g. Apple's “retina displays”).

 As the name suggests, this component may be used to display a progress, starting at 0%, incrementing until 100% are reached.
 For this purpose the graphic may be dynamically updated (or, more precisely, replaced).